-A stye (hordeolum) is an inflamed, swollen growth of the eyelid.
-Styes can occur at the edge of the eyelid or farther up the lid on either the inner (tarsal side) or the outer (skin side) of the lid.
+A stye (hordeolum) is a local, acutely inflamed growth (swelling, lesion) of the eyelid.
+They can occur at the lid margin or farther up the lid on either the inner (tarsal) side or the outer (skin) side of the lid.
 A chalazion is the chronic form of a stye, and its cellular makeup is different than that of a stye.

 Both the meibomian and sebaceous oil glands of the lid can be involved in this process, which begins with a blockage of the normal openings of these glands, leading to the swelling.
 Typically, there is bacterial contamination.

 Styes and chalazions are extremely common.
 You are more likely to have this problem if you have:

 - Increased stress

 One should be suspicious of having a stye when there is the rather rapid development of a pus-filled bump (pustule) or swelling on the edge of the eyelid or on the lid itself.
 Chalazions are more of a rounded lump and are harder in consistency.

 Some of the things you may experience include:

 - Discharge from the swelling